-The Illinois Solar Schools Program, sponsored by the Illinois Clean Energy Community Foundation, teaches the value of renewable energy and energy efficiency to K-12 students.
+The Illinois Solar Schools and Illinois Wind Schools Programs, sponsored by the Illinois Clean Energy Community Foundation, teach the value of renewable energy and energy efficiency to K-12 students.
 By turning school buildings into hands-on science experiments, this program makes science fun and teaches students how their everyday actions can positively impact the environment.

-Since the program's launch in 2006, the Illinois Clean Energy Community Foundation has awarded over $2,100,000 in grants to over 220 schools to support the installation of 1 kW solar photovoltaic (PV) systems.
-Annually, each solar school installation will generate about 1,200 kWh of electricity and help avoid 1350 lbs of carbon dioxide emissions.
+Since the Solar Schools Program's launch in 2006, the Illinois Clean Energy Community Foundation has awarded over $3 Million in grants to over 400 schools to support the installation of 1 kW solar (PV) systems.
+Annually, each solar school installation will generate about 1,200 kWh of electricity and help avoid 1,350 lbs of carbon dioxide emissions.
+The Foundation has also supported the installation of more than 10 small wind turbines under the Illinois Wind Schools Pilot program.
+Annually, each turbine will generate approximately 3,200 kWh of electricity and help avoid 3,600 lbs of carbon dioxide emissions.